Bachelor of Arts Degree or Bachelor of Fine Arts Degree General Education

 Mathematics (3 credits)

 The number of mathematics credits required of students will vary with the degree they are completing.
-UW System Mathematics Placement Test results will establish a student’s level of mathematics proficiency, and suggest which course the student preparatory/remedial mathematics courses to meet the prerequisite MATH 1620 or higher mandate.
+UW System Mathematics Placement Test results will establish a student’s level of mathematics proficiency, and suggest which preparatory/remedial mathematics courses are needed to meet the prerequisite for the MATH 1620 or higher mandate.
 Also, the mathematics requirement will be waived for students who receive credit for MATH 2640.
 Students must meet the mathematics competency requirements before their junior year.
 Students may consult the UW-Platteville Mathematics Department for details concerning test-out credit.

 Wellness (1 credit)